 Weaning at Your Baby’s Pace

 Babies are generally weaned at six months old and it usually takes a month to get baby interested in solids and accepting them on regular basis.
 But every baby is different and whilst one may enjoy the new taste and texture of food over milk, others may take an instant dislike to the plastic spoon and its contents – preferring to wait until the good old milk returns.
 Don’t worry, your baby will pick up weaning at his or her own pace and they all get it in the end.
 How many school children do you see choosing a beaker full of milk over a cute lunchbox full of goodies such as star shaped sandwiches, vegetable crudities, mini-squashy yoghurts and a special animal shaped cookie as a treat?
+Weaning is difficult especially if you have a picky eater child.
+You can try a varied 10-month to 1-year MPASI menu.
+This way you can give your child the right nourishment.

 Introducing Taste and Texture